-Annuities can provide guarantees in your important investments
+Annuities can provide guarantees in your essential investments.

 Fixed vs. Variable Annuity Investment Issues